 In a study of over 5,000 people adjusted to represent the U.S. population, Deloitte discovered an “exciting development” in customer behavior.
 Their analysis, “revealed a rapidly accelerating dynamic,” that they dubbed the Millennial mind-set because of the way, “demographic groups that have displayed historically lower levels of digital influence,” are emulating digital natives and, “embrac[ing]… newer digital features and functions available in the market.”
 And when they say, “rapidly accelerating,” they aren’t joking.
 For instance, they found that that compared with other generations, 10% more Millennials used digital in a shopping trip in 2015, but the gap was only 1% in 2016 — the next year!

 The Millennial mindset is about more than fashion.
 Their use of digital while shopping touches on technological literacy and the mobile, social, big-data, customer service (cf. clienteling), expectations that come with it.
-As Baby Boomers, with their youthful attitudes and any members of Generation X not already , and as more and more digital natives become utility customers, digital engagement is going to be a basic expectation for more and more people of all ages — and a phenomenal opportunity for utility customer satisfaction.
+Baby Boomers, with their youthful attitudes, prefer digital at an increasing rate.
+Generation X will also tend more digital.
+And perhaps most importantly, in terms of numbers, more and more digital natives are becoming utility customers.
+Digital engagement is already a basic expectation for more and more people of all ages — and a phenomenal opportunity for utility customer satisfaction that will only grow.

 In the U.S. in 2020, there will be 99,504,858 people age 18-39 out of 239,254,827 age 18-75 according to CDC projections.
 Link to the data and tool elsewhere on this page.